Moe Sihota: BC NDP president

 Sihota, along with party leader Adrian Dix, faced criticism for running a poor campaign following the NDP's unexpected defeat in the 2013 provincial election.
 On September 21, 2013, the day after Dix announced his intention to step down as leader, Sihota announced that he would be stepping down as party president at the end of his term in November 2013.
-He was credited with modernizing the NDP's fundraising capacity and implementing an outreach to the business community during his term.
+He was credited with modernizing the NDP's fundraising capacity and implementing outreach to the business community during his term.

-Personal life

-Sihota currently lives in Victoria, British Columbia and is married with two children, Rajan and Karina.
-Karina works for the Canadian Labour Congress and Rajan works in digital marketing for rock bands.